PrEP Quick Guide

 Is PrEP appropriate for older adults?

-There are limited data on PrEP use among older adults, however older age is not a contraindication.
-Careful clinical and laboratory monitoring (i.e., renal function testing, consideration of potential bone mineral density changes, attentiveness to possible side effects) may be prudent.
+There are limited data specifically examining PrEP use among older adults, however older age is not a contraindication.
+Careful clinical and laboratory monitoring (i.e., attentiveness to potential side effects including bone mineral density changes, renal function testing) may be prudent.

 Are there any special considerations for people who use drugs?

 Daily TDF/FTC is the only currently FDA-approved option for this indication, although 2021 CDC Guidelines endorse the use of LA-CAB for people who inject drugs if they also report sexual exposures.
+2025 CDC recommendations offer lenacapavir as another option in persons (weighing at least 77 lbs) who would benefit from PrEP: although efficacy data for persons who inject drugs have not yet been published, clinical trials are underway.
 Concerns about medication/visit adherence should not preclude discussions about PrEP as an option for people who use drugs.

 Can patients with end-stage renal disease (ESRD) be prescribed PrEP?